 You are considering filing bankruptcy in Alabama and understand that you can qualify by passing the Chapter 7 means test.
 You can qualify for Chapter 7 bankruptcy in Alabama in two different ways, so the purpose of this article is to share how to pass the means test for Chapter 7.

 According to the United States Trustees office, the means test is a standardized bankruptcy form that you complete to file for bankruptcy.
 You can think of it as an income test.
 The bankruptcy forms calculate your average monthly income.
 It then annualizes that figure to calculate your average annual income.

 Here are some important things to note about the bankruptcy means test:

-Below are the household income levels for Alabama for bankruptcy cases filed on or after May 15, 2021.
+Below are the household income levels for Alabama for bankruptcy cases filed on or after April 1, 2022.
 The figures change every 6 months or so.
 If your household size is greater than 9, you would add $9,000 for each additional family member.

 |# of People||Annual Income|

 What Is Considered Income?

 Not all income is included in the bankruptcy means test.
 For example, some disability and social security income are not included in the bankruptcy mean test

 .
 Other incomes that are not included in the Alabama means test are payments of victims of war crimes and payments related to a national emergency (such as COVID-19).